badomate/SnakeGameAI/README.md

 My AI for the Snake game, it's developement is currently on hold.
 Almost perfect, only dies on the last 10 percent, the reason of that is under investigation.

-At the beggining, the program generates a hamiltonian cycle (https://mathworld.wolfram.com/HamiltonianCycle.html) tha algortihm is very inefficent.
-I have plans to make it parallel.
+At the beggining, the program generates a hamiltonian cycle (https://mathworld.wolfram.com/HamiltonianCycle.html) tha algorithm is very inefficent.
+I have plans to make it parallel and stuff.

 after that the snake follows that path, but every few steps, it checks if it is possible to make a shortcut. it's done by an A* pathfinding algorithm and a "wall generator" which decides for each sqaure if it is safe for the snake to "step" into.